-Peel away your inhibitions and join Norwegian electronic artist Sea Change (aka Ellen Sunde) as she navigates a personal metamorphosis via club inspired beats on her new album, Inside.
-Alongside co-producer and mixer Andrew Murray, Sunde has crafted seven ethereal, supremely catchy tracks that make her sound like she could be the introverted distant relation of Fever Ray.
+Peel away your inhibitions and join Norwegian electronic artist Ellen Sunde aka Sea Change as she navigates a personal metamorphosis on her new album, Inside.
+Alongside co-producer and mixer Andrew Murray, Sunde has crafted seven ethereal sounding, club-inspired tracks that make her sound like she could be the introverted distant relation of Fever Ray.

-Eponymous track ‘Inside’ has a brief duration, but in the space of two minutes Sunde outlines the direction of her album.
+Eponymous track ‘Inside’ may be brief, but in the space of two minutes Sunde outlines the direction of her album.
 Sparse synth sounds and hyper-conscious, introverted lyrics – “Come with me inside / my skin feels too tight” – alert listeners to the beginning of her journey towards breaking out of her shell.
-This idea is taken to a different level on following track, ‘Stepping Out’.
+This idea is taken to a different level on following track ‘Stepping Out’.
 Through a fusion of disjointed beats and atmospheric synth textures, Sunde navigates the idea of transforming into an animal.

-“Let me possess you / Let me destroy you” she delicately threatens on ‘Something Else’, a captivating four minute soundscape full of altruistic synth patterns and a blend of soft, then reverb-strewn vocals.
-This quiet anger permeates following track ‘Scratch That Itch’.
-The percussive click that fills the opening feels like a subtle nod to the itch in the song’s title.
-Sunde softly sings “I have a white hot anger / I’m slowly setting it free” over mellow synth textures and looping beats that sit in contrast to to emotion she’s expressing.
+“Let me possess you / Let me destroy you” she delicately threatens on ‘Something Else’, a captivating four minutes of altruistic synth patterns and soft, reverb-strewn vocals.
+A quiet anger permeates following track ‘Scratch That Itch’, with the opening percussive clicks acting as a subtle nod to the itch in the song’s title.
+Sunde softly sings “I have a white hot anger / I’m slowly setting it free” over mellow synth textures and looping beats that sit in contrast to the emotion she’s expressing.
 This contradiction in sound and lyricism is what makes Sunde’s music so compelling.

 “When I made this record I tried to channel the same state of mind I have when I go clubbing” Sunde explains.
 “Not overthinking everything, like I usually do, but instead embracing my impulses; working intuitively, almost anti-intellectual.”
-Her decision to work this way has resulted in a genuinely impressive collection of instinctive, immensely enjoyable soundscapes that can fill busy dancefloors, or private moments of introspection in dimly lit bedrooms.
-Listen below…
+This approach has resulted in an impressive collection of instinctive, immensely enjoyable sounds that could fill busy dancefloors, or soundtrack private moments of introspection in dimly lit bedrooms.

 Photo credit: Fotini Chora